animatable-js/animatable_js/README.md

 // This animation value will smoothly transition from 0 to 1. animation.animateTo(1);

+// This animation value will smoothly transition from 1 to 2.
+// (e.g. If the current animation value is 1 and the factor
+// value is given as 1, it is animated from 1 to 2.)
+animation.animateBy(1);

 // This animation value will repeating smoothly transition from 0 to 1. animation.repeat(0, 1);